DUNE/p3s/documents/src/JOB.md

 ]
 ```

-Note that this format corresponds to a *list* of objects i.e. such file can easily
+Note that this format corresponds to a *list* of objects i.e. such file can naturally
 contain a number of jobs; however having just one element in this list is absolutely fine.

+For the purpose of this introduction, let's say that the "state" attribute needs to be
+set to "defined" as showed above.
 Most important attributes are the **payload** and **env**.
 They are explained below.

 ### The payload